How long does it take to sell and close on a business sale?

 Why do so few Businesses for Sale actually sell?

 The odds are tough: of the millions of small businesses for sale, only 20% ever sell.
 This process is further complicated by "lookers"—8 out of 10 prospective buyers never actually purchase a business, often wasting the seller's time with endless information requests.
-Since 1995, I’ve refined the selling process through over 100 successful transactions to ensure we don't waste time.
+Since 1995, I’ve refined the selling process through over Hundreds of successful transactions to ensure we don't waste our time or the sellers time.
 Engaging an Experienced Business Broker is crucial; otherwise, you risk getting stuck dealing with the 80% of businesses that won't change hands or the vast majority of buyers who aren't serious..

 Only 20% of Businesses for Sale ever Sell!